-When an Authenticated visitor closes the browser window without signing out and then later revisits your site, you can use the sendUserInfo event to tell Genesys Web Engagement that the visitor is now Recognized.
+When an Authenticated visitor closes the browser window without signing out and then later revisits your site, you can use the gt.push(['sendUserInfo', options]) command to tell Genesys Web Engagement that the visitor is now Recognized.

-You will need to send the userId in the sendUserInfo event.
+You will need to send the userId in the gt.push(['sendUserInfo', options]) event.
 How you track the userId depends on your website.
 For example, you could create a persistent cookie to store the userId when a visitor logs in to you website.
-Then when a visitor first browses your site, you could check the cookie and call the sendUserInfo event if the cookie contains the userId.
+Then when a visitor first browses your site, you could check the cookie and call the gt.push(['sendUserInfo', options]) event if the cookie contains the userId.
 There are many possible scenarios - the best implementation is entirely dependent on your website and its workflow.